SHOULDER IMPINGEMENT CLAIMS

 The primary effect of shoulder impingement stems from the rotator cuff tendon rubbing or catching on the bone at the upper part of your shoulder.
 This can cause discomfort when moving the shoulder during routine daily tasks.

 Shoulder impingement can occur for a variety of reasons.
 Sometimes it is simply the result of wear and tear with age.
-Nevertheless, it can take place following an injury or accident, e.g. an occupational accident or road traffic accident.
+Nevertheless, it can take place following an injury or accident, e.g. an occupational accident.

 Occasionally it is caused by overstressing the shoulder.
-Example of this could include playing racket sports or performing repetitive activities at work.
+Examples of this could include playing racket sports or performing repetitive activities at work.

 What are the symptoms of shoulder impingement?